caBattista/Memology/README.md

 and suggests to you memes based on embeddings of descriptions created by llama3.2-vision.
 It also renames the images with a short catchy title.

-If over the years you collected an ungodly amount of memes locally this tool ist for you!
+*If you collected an ungodly amount of memes locally over the years like me.
+This tool ist for you!*

 ## Prerequisites
 You will need to install